 12.01: Scope and Purpose

 651 CMR 12.00 sets forth the requirements for Certification, renewal of Certification and suitability for Applicants and Sponsors of Assisted Living Residences.
-The purpose of 651 CMR 12.00 is to promote the availability of services for elderly or disabled persons in a residential environment; to promote the dignity, individuality, privacy and decision-making ability of such persons and to promote for their health, safety, and welfare; and to promote continued improvement of Assisted Living Residences.
-Assisted Living Residences are an important part of the spectrum of living alternatives for the elderly in the commonwealth, and that they should be operated and regulated as residential environments with supportive services and not as medical or nursing facilities, and should support the goal of aging in place through services, available either directly or through contract or agreement, to compensate for the physical or cognitive impairment of the individual while maximizing his or her dignity and independence.
+The purpose of these regulations is to: promote the availability of services for elderly or disabled persons in a residential environment; to promote the dignity, individuality, and privacy to support and preserve decision-making ability of such persons and to promote their health, safety, and welfare; and to promote continued improvement of Assisted Living Residences.

-651 CMR 12.00 sets forth the standards for premises which, in part or in total, constitute an Assisted Living Residence in the Commonwealth of Massachusetts and provides penalties for operating such premises without Certification.

 Although the provisions of St. 1994, c.
 354 and 651 CMR 12.00 do not apply to the following entities and premises for the original facilities and services for which said entities and premises were originally licensed or organized to provide, if any such entity seeks to have all or part of its premises advertised, operated or maintained as an Assisted Living Residence it must apply to become Certified in accordance with 651 CMR 12.03: